interrupt-software/terraform-provider-hashicups/README.md

 ```
 shasum -a 256 terraform-provider-hashicups_0.2.0_darwin_amd64.zip > terraform-provider-hashicups_0.2.0_SHA256SUMS
 ```
+The SHA256SUMS also populates the `shasum` field in the package metadata.
 The contents of the `SHA256SUMS` should reflect something like this.
-The SHA256SUMS also populates the `shasum` field in the package metadata.

 ```
 fc7355d19ba718760f780213ea2fb4310882180423e4f027ed8bbf2e2380d851  terraform-provider-hashicups_0.2.0_darwin_amd64.zip
 ```
 ##### Sign the SHA256SUMS
 We then use the GPG key to sign the SHA256SUMS file.
-It is important to share that I encountered some issues with the key signing.
-The Terraform Provider complained about having a bad signature.
-After a bit of magic, the work-around that fillfilled was to use a detached the signature from the original document.
+It is important to share that we might encounter some issues with the key signing.
+The Terraform Provider might complain about having a bad signature.
+After a bit of search magic, the work-around that is to use a detached the signature from the original document.

 ```
 gpg --output terraform-provider-hashicups_0.2.0_SHA256SUMS.sig --clear-sign terraform-provider-hashicups_0.2.0_SHA256SUMS